-Grammarly has become one of the most widely used writing tools among UK university students.
+Grammarly has become one of the most widely used writing tools among UK university students, and many ask how to use Grammarly for your dissertation effectively.
 Its ability to identify spelling errors, punctuation mistakes, awkward phrasing, and potential plagiarism has made it a popular addition to the dissertation writing toolkit.
 But while Grammarly is a genuinely useful tool, it has significant limitations that every dissertation student needs to understand before relying on it for their academic work.

 Grammarly functions as an AI-powered grammar and writing assistant.
 When you paste your text into the Grammarly editor or use the browser extension, it analyses your writing against a large set of rules and patterns and highlights potential issues across several categories.